ARGOeu/argo-accounting/website/docs/guides/setting_up_a_project.md

 Therefore, you can either create a new Metric Definition or use an existing one.
 :::

-:::info View all the Metric Definitions
+:::note View all the Metric Definitions

 <Tabs>
   <TabItem value="ui" label="User Interface">View Metric Definitions on <a href="https://accounting.eosc-portal.eu/metrics-definitions">website</a>.</TabItem>